semyers/bidding-auction-local-testing-app/README.md

 ### Start the services in local mode

 Execute each command in a separate terminal window.
+A window manager such a [`tmux`](https://github.com/tmux/tmux/wiki) is highly recommended.

 #### Stack 1 (DSP-X and SSP-X)